Rent Control in Washington DC – A Primer for Landlords

 - Substantial rehabilitation to the property

 - An increase in services or facilities

-Registering with the Rental Accommodations Division is part of the process of becoming a legal landlord in D.C..
-You may register or claim exemption from rent control using this form.
+Registering with the Rental Accommodations Division (RAD) is part of the process of becoming a legal landlord in D.C.
+You can register with RAD or file for an exemption from rent control by filling out and submitting a RAD Form.
 For more information about D.C. rent control laws, you can visit the D.C.
 Department of Housing and Community Development’s Housing Regulation Administration page.